QuantSysBio/invitroSPI/README.md

 Spliced peptide identification from in vitro digestions of polypeptides with purified proteasomes

 ## overview
-invitroSPI pipeline consists of four main steps that are implemented in a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow:
+The invitroSPI pipeline consists of four main steps that are implemented in a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow:
-1. parsing of search result files and creation of a preliminary *MSDB* containing all peptide-spectrum matches (PSMs)
+1. parsing of search result files and creation of a preliminary MS database (*MSDB*) containing all peptide-spectrum matches (PSMs)
 2. scoring and filtering of PSMs using Mascot's ion score and q-value as well as the delta score described in the manuscript
 3. identification and, optionally, removal of synthesis errors using the control runs
 4. mapping of peptides to the substrate sequence accounting for potential multi-mappers